raspberrypilearning/weather-station-guide/software-setup.md

 Press \`Ctrl - O\` then \`Enter\` to save and \`Ctrl - X\` to quit nano.

-1. For the next steps we need the Weather Station hat to be connected to the Raspberry Pi.
+For the next steps we need the Weather Station hat to be connected to the Raspberry Pi.

 ``` {.bash}
 sudo halt
 ```

-1. Reboot for the changes to take effect.
+Reboot for the changes to take effect.

 ``` {.bash}
 sudo reboot
 ```

-1. Check that the Real Time Clock (RTC) appears in \`/dev\`
+Check that the Real Time Clock (RTC) appears in \`/dev\`

 ``` {.bash}
 ls /dev/rtc*
 ```

-Expected result: `/dev/rtc0`
+Expected result should be `/dev/rtc0`

-## Initialise the RTC with the correct time
+### Initialise the RTC with the correct time

 Use the \`date\` command to check the current system time is correct.
 If correct then you can set the RTC time from the system clock with the